-- 1. Supports reasonable requests and timeframes for providing information that is legally available. - 2.
-Opposes mandates that include unrealistic timeframes and requests that require additional staff time with no means to recuperate costs. - 3.
+- Supports clear requirements that allow for reasonable requests and timeframes to provide information that is legally available. - Opposes mandates that include unrealistic timeframes and requests that require additional staff time with no means to recover costs. - 3.
 Supports cybersecurity efforts that protect the City, consumers, and infrastructure.

-PARKS AND NATURAL AREAS ENVIRONMENTAL HEALTH; CULTURE AND RECREATION
+PARKS AND NATURAL AREAS

+ENVIRONMENTAL HEALTH; CULTURE AND RECREATION

-The City is committed to providing the community with excellent parks and recreation services and facilities.
-Our citizens enjoy a better quality of life, improved health, less crime and a greater sense of community because of our quality parks and recreation programs.
+The City is committed to providing the community with excellent natural areas, parks and recreation services and facilities.
+Our citizens enjoy a better quality of life, improved health, less crime and a greater sense of community because of our quality natural areas, parks and recreation programs.

-- 1. Supports maintaining or enhancing funding for parks, trails, forestry, horticulture and recreation services and facilities. - 2.
+- 1. Supports maintaining or enhancing funding for parks, trails, forestry, horticulture, natural areas, and recreation services and facilities. - 2.
 Supports local discretion to use Great Outdoors Colorado and other sources for funding municipal government projects addressing local needs and priorities. - 3.
 Supports equal or greater funding levels of Great Outdoors Colorado grants awarded to municipalities - 4.
-Supports maintaining or enhancing tax incentives to private landowners for voluntary land conservation. - Supports additional funding for conservation programs, including reinstating Colorado Parks and Wildlife license fees to at least 2005 levels. - 6.
+Supports maintaining or enhancing tax incentives to private landowners for voluntary land conservation. - 5.
 Supports protection of the Cache la Poudre River and local urban streams.